capnspacehook/goreleaser-test/README.md

 Use this repository as a template and build your project from it.

-Workflow files will work without modification, as will releasing Docker images and binaries with goreleaser.
+Almost all workflow files will work without modification, as will releasing Docker images and binaries with goreleaser.
 Note that only `linux/amd64` images and binaries are built by default, so you may need to add more target operating systems and/or architectures based off of your requirements.

+You may need to add steps to install tools that `go generate` uses in the `Lint Go/check-go-generate` job for it to work correctly.

-The workflow that tests and fuzzes Go code will still pass if no tests or fuzz tests are present, so when you do add tests and fuzz tests the workflow will run them without needing any changes from you.
+The `Test` workflow will still pass if no tests or fuzz tests are present, so when you do add tests and fuzz tests the workflow will run them without needing any changes from you.

 When you want to change the Go version that is used in workflows, simply change the `GO_VERSION` to the minor